 - Epic Fail: The audition Darla sets up for them with L.B.
 Mammoth.
 Not only does the whole town get flooded, but they drag L.B. himself behind them on the anchor and he ends up tied to the mast when the boat sinks.
 Nice audition.

-- Everything's Better with Penguins: Pudge the Penguin.
+- Everything's Better with Penguins: Pudge, the kid sidekick, is a penguin.

-- Fatal Flaw: She's not killed but Darla would have gotten off scot-free in the end of it all if she had kept a handle on that temper of hers and simply let the animals have the spotlight.
+- Fatal Flaw: Darla would have gotten off scot-free in the end of it all if she had kept a handle on that temper of hers and simply let the animals have the spotlight.

 - "I'm sure no one would mind if I just jazzed this up a bit."
 "Alright.
 Learn it the hard way."